bbc/simorgh/src/app/components/README.md

 ## Custom React Testing Library

-`custom-react-testing-library.tsx` is a utility that re-exports everything from React Testing Library but with a custom render method that comes wraps everything in all the providers used in the app.
-This eliminates the need to to have to wrap every component unit test in providers.
+`custom-react-testing-library.tsx` is a utility that re-exports everything from React Testing Library but with a custom render method that wraps everything in all the providers used in the app.
+This eliminates the need to to have to wrap every component's unit tests in providers.
 Instead, you can replace use of `@testing-library/react` with this custom version.

 This idea comes from React Testing Library's own docs.
 See [Custom Render](https://testing-library.com/docs/react-testing-library/setup/#custom-render) for more info.